-Data warehouse and data conversion efforts have traditionally employed custom code or cumbersome tools to move and manage large amounts of database data.
-Relational Junction ETL Manager simplifies this process, minimizing the time and cost of data integration by using familiar and powerful SQL interface to all data sources.
+Data integration and data warehouse efforts have traditionally employed custom code or cumbersome tools to move and manage large amounts of database data.
+Relational Junction Data Integration Builder simplifies this process, minimizing the time and cost of data integration by using familiar and powerful SQL interface to all data sources.
 On-Premise or Private Cloud deployment eliminates any privacy concern.

-With Relational Junction, you do not need extensive experience with the tool to be effective.
+With Relational Junction Data Integration Builder, you do not need extensive experience with the tool to be effective.
 Most developers are productive within minutes.
 Contrast this with other products, which require time-consuming and costly training for modest proficiency.
 Relational Junction can access many kinds of data, including relational databases, flat files, XML files, SaaS applications, Google, email, Excel, and many others.

 - Uses simple SQL transforms instead of confusing proprietary scripting language

 - Allows any SQL construct, including table joins and unions

 - Smart insert / update using unique keys in target table